github/rally/.github/README.md

 # Check all commit messages for a Rally story/defect (true | false)
 checkCommitMessages: true

-# Which workspace OID this repo will link to
-rallyWorkspace: 12345

 # Which projects this repo will link to
 rallyProjects: ['Sample Project', 'devops-engineering']

-# List of valid Rally objects to check
+# List of valid Rally artifacts to check
   # Valid values:
     # defect
     # defectsuite